 The underwriters and their respective affiliates have, from time to time, performed, and may in the future perform, various financial advisory, commercial banking and investment banking services for us and our affiliates, for which they received or will receive customary fees and expense reimbursement.
-Affiliates of certain of the underwriters are lenders under our revolving credit facility and accordingly may receive a portion of the net proceeds from this offering.
+Affiliates of certain of the underwriters are lenders under our revolving credit facility.
+To the extent we use proceeds from this offering to repay indebtedness under our revolving credit facility, such affiliates may receive a portion of the net proceeds from this offering.
+Mizuho Securities USA LLC, Barclays Capital Inc., SunTrust Robinson Humphrey, Inc., Citigroup Global Markets Inc., MUFG Securities Americas Inc. and TD Securities (USA) LLC were underwriters in the offering of the existing 2025 notes.